fwy30/Lazor-Project/README.md

 The code will process the grid, type and number of blocks available, initial lazor position and direction, and list of target points.

-Information from the bff file is also used to generate a lazor class object which may calculate changes in lazor position and direction, check available positions, check and calculate interaction with A/B/C blocks, and edit the path of the lazor and movement of blocks.
+Information from the bff file is also used to generate a lazor class object which generate all possible configurations of the grid, then the lazor path of each configuration is generated, if all the target points are in the lazor path, the game is considered as solved.

 Finally, the code creates and writes in a text file (solution.txt) with a visual representation for where blocks should be for the solution.